blandger/smas/README.md

-# Simplified Modular Arithmetic Subset (SMAS)
+# Simplified Modular Algorithm Subset (SMAS)

 ## Introduction

-SMAS is a subset of Modular Arithmetic that is suitable for some applications.
+SMAS is a subset of Modular Arithmetics that are suitable for some applications.